mcleodchris/next.chrismcleod.dev/src/posts/2018-10-24-assassins-creed-odyssey.md

 One other, minor, gripe is the resource cost of upgrading gear between levels, particularly if you focus on a particular "build".
 Right now I have focussed heavily on Assassination damage, with additional fast adrenaline build-up/regeneration.
 This has been super fun to play, as it fits my usual RPG play style… but I'm stuck with several pieces of equipment that are several levels below me, as I haven't been lucky enough to come across anything at my current level that isn't a relatively big stats downgrade for this build, or would force me into a different build.

 So far I haven't obviously suffered in game because of this, but I suspect at some point I will hit a wall where progression will slow and I'm forced to hunt out new gear or grind for materials to upgrade.
-You can dismantle unwanted gear for some resources, but it's rarely enough, and having some spare specialised gear for certain tasks can be useful - the best example I can think of is "X% damage bonus against <faction>" gear for when going into a conquest battle.
+You can dismantle unwanted gear for some resources, but it's rarely enough, and having some spare specialised gear for certain tasks can be useful - the best example I can think of is "X% damage bonus against {faction}" gear for when going into a conquest battle.

 {% image "https://assets.chrism.cloud/chrismcleod.dev/assets/images/img_0972.jpg", "img_0972" %}